Gravitational Waves from Core-Collapse Supernovae: Non-rotating and slowly-rotating case

 \subsection{PNS convection}

 The PNS convection has been invoked as a mechanism for exciting PNS oscillations and generating GWs \cite{andresen:17}.
 However, the $9M_\odot$ model, despite exhibiting vigorous convection throughout its evolution \cite{nagakura:20}, emits little GWs in the wake of runaway shock expansion at ${\sim} 300\,\mathrm{ms}$ after bounce (cf. Fig.~\ref{fig:h_vs_t_radice19}).
-This means that the PNS convection does not have significant impact on the GW emission, at least for this model.
-That said, evidence of stronger contribution of the PNS convection to the GW signal was suggested in \cite{andresen:17, mezzacappa:20}.
+This means that the PNS convection does not have significant impact on the GW emission, at least for this model. {In the rest of the models, it is hard to make a definite statement because the neutrino-driven convection and SASI overlap in time with the PNS convection, at least within the time span covered by the simulations.} That said, evidence of stronger contribution of the PNS convection to the GW signal was suggested in \cite{andresen:17, mezzacappa:20}.
 This discrepancy points to potential model dependency of the PNS convection, which call for more detailed studies \cite{powell:19}.